populationgenetics/exercises/Population_structure/ExerciseStructure_2022.md

 **Figure 1** Geographical distribution of the common chimpanzee *Pan troglodytes* (from Frandsen & Fontsere *et al.* 2020. [https://www.nature.com/articles/s41437-020-0313-0 ]).

-### Warm-up exercise (to remind you of Hardy-Weinberg)

-Consider two non-identical and separated populations of chimpanzees without genetic drift, natural selection, mutation or migration.
-Mating is random within each population.
-We analyze a variation at a biallelic locus.
-In population 1 the frequency of allele A is 0.1 and in population 2 the frequency of allele A is 0.9.
-A young researcher has collected a sample comprising 50% from each population (each population is assumed to be of equal size).
-Calculate the proportion of heterozygous individuals in the pooled population.
-Then, calculate the expected heterozygosity in the pooled population

-**Q1:** Is there a difference between expected and observed

 ## PCA

 We start by downloading the exome data to the folder